Islandora/documentation/README.md

 [Read the documentation online](https://islandora.github.io/documentation/)

-## About the Documentation
+## About this Repository

-This repository contains source code for the user, developer, and administrator documentation for versions 8.x and above of the [Islandora project](https://islandora.ca/).
-It is written in mkdocs and can be viewed on [our Github Pages site](https://islandora.github.io/documentation/).
+This "documentation" repository has three funtions:

-## Issues
+- it houses the source code for the [documentation](https://islandora.github.io/documentation/) of the [Islandora project](https://islandora.ca/) (versions 8.x and above).

-File issues relating to this documentation in [this repository's issue queue](https://github.com/Islandora/documentation/issues), and apply the "documentation" label.
+- its [Wiki](https://github.com/Islandora/documentation/wiki) contains the minutes for Islandora 8 Tech calls and User calls.

-This repository's issue queue is also the Islandora-wide issue queue for Islandora versions 8 and above.
-Issues may be applicable to repositories in all Islandora-associated github organizations, including [Islandora](https://github.com/Islandora), [Islandora DevOps](https://github.com/Islandora-Devops), [Islandora Labs](https://github.com/Islandora-Labs), and [Islandora Interest Groups](https://github.com/islandora-interest-groups).
+- it hosts the central [issue queue](https://github.com/Islandora/documentation/issues) for the entire Islandora 8 project.

-## Deployment
+## Documentation Structure

-This repository is deployed to Github Pages automatically when new commits are added to the main branch.
+The documentation is written in [mkdocs](https://www.mkdocs.org/) - the navigation structure is specified in `mkdocs.yml` and the `/docs/` folder contains the content.
+The text is written in mkdocs-flavoured markdown format and follows our [Documentation Style Guide](https://islandora.github.io/documentation/contributing/docs_style_guide/).
+Documentation is built and deployed to Github Pages automatically when new commits are added to the 'main' branch.

 * [Islandora 8 Documentation via Github Pages](https://islandora.github.io/documentation/)